Trees show the bodily form of the wind;

 What Dogen seems to be saying is that, yes, time seems to move in one direction (ashes can’t go back to being firewood) but that this unidirectionality of change doesn’t prove that time is more than a relative concept or that things are more than a constantly changing illusion projected by the mind.

 Causation of the Human Personality

 The greatest mystery of the Dharma is that the self, which seems so real, is a nonentity.
 This would be easier to accept if this same nonentity weren’t continually undergoing transmigration.
-Kalupahana (1975) writes:
+Kalupahana (1975) discusses this paradox: